The Stiffs (band): History

-1999 Reunion
+1999 reunion

 In 1999, The Stiffs were approached to appear in a reality TV show, the researchers interested in fractious situations relating to the reformation of a punk band.
 The show never went ahead, but the EMI line-up reconvened for a live show, with an overwhelming response.
 The gig was recorded by original Stiffs engineer Paul Adshead and released by Trojan/Receiver Records as a live album Volume Control - Live!.

-Summer of the year 2000 found the original line-up re-united once more to play the UK 'Holidays in the sun' festival, which coincided with the release of the 'Volume Control - Live' album and towards the end of the year, negotiations took place with both EMI and Angel Air records for the release of 2 separate retrospective albums.
-It was decided that the EMI album "Innocent Bystanders", would focus on the band's early career up to the end of 1980, while the Angel Air project, 'Stiffology', would take the story from 1981 to 1988.
-January 2000 saw the release of the 'Stiffology' CD album.
+Summer of the year 2000 found the original line-up re-united once more to play the UK 'Holidays in the sun' festival, which coincided with the release of the 'Volume Control - Live' album and towards the end of the year, negotiations took place with both EMI and Angel Air Records for the release of two separate retrospective albums.
+It was decided that the EMI album, Innocent Bystanders, would focus on the band's early career up to the end of 1980, while the Angel Air project, Stiffology, would take the story from 1981 to 1988.
+January 2000 saw the release of the Stiffology CD album.
 Rarities included the 1982 session recorded with Mott the Hoople's Dale Griffin performing the drums.
-Dale also wrote the sleevenotes.
+Griffin also wrote the sleevenotes.

-The EMI retrospective compilation album 'Innocent Bystanders', was finally issued in April 2001, just days after the original line up's 2 appearances at the mammoth 'Alternative Rock Weekend' at Butlins Minehead, a celebration of 25 years of Punk, featuring many of the original bands such as The Damned, UK Subs, and Chelsea.
-The album received a 4K review in 'Kerrang!' magazine who referred to the band as "one of the (Punk) era's best kept secrets that's only just been let out".
+The EMI retrospective compilation album Innocent Bystanders, was issued in April 2001, just days after the original line up's two appearances at the 'Alternative Rock Weekend' at Butlins Minehead, a celebration of 25 years of punk, featuring many of the original bands such as The Damned, UK Subs, and Chelsea.
+The album received a 4K review in Kerrang! magazine who referred to the band as "one of the (punk) era's best kept secrets that's only just been let out".

-In early 2002, another Stiffs track featured on the EMI compilation 'All Covered In Punk', while 'Volume Control' cropped up a couple of months later on EMI's '24 Carat Punk' compilation.
+In early 2002, another Stiffs track featured on the EMI compilation All Covered In Punk, while "Volume Control" cropped up a couple of months later on EMI's 24 Carat Punk compilation.
 Phil Hendriks entered the recording studio with a revised line-up in January 2002, including Glaswegian Jim Devlin of The Carpettes on guitar, Rob Fidler on bass and Rick Cook on drums.
-The 4 songs recorded at the session were 'Four winds', 'Everlasting', 'Terminal Crazy' and Jimmy D's 'Trust in me'.
-In September 2002, 1977 Records of Tokyo re-issued the two singles 'Volume Control' and 'Goodbye My Love' on vinyl in Japan.
-'1977' also released 'Four Winds' b/w 'Everlasting' from the January 2002 sessions as a 7" vinyl single.
+The four songs recorded at the session were "Four Winds", "Everlasting", "Terminal Crazy"' and "Trust in Me".
+In September 2002, 1977 Records of Tokyo re-issued the two singles, "Volume Control" and "Goodbye My Love" on vinyl in Japan.
+1977 also released "Four Winds" b/w "Everlasting" from the January 2002 sessions as a 7" vinyl single.
 This line up played a short series of Japanese dates to promote the singles.

-In September 2004, 'Brookside Riot Squad' from The Stiffs first single was covered by Chicago punk band Street Brats on their album 'Dead End Kids'.
+In September 2004, "Brookside Riot Squad" from the Stiffs first single was covered by Chicago punk band Street Brats on their album Dead End Kids, and covered again in 2009 by German band Loaded on their 'Proper Villains' EP, featuring the amended title and lyric 'Mannheim Riot Squad'.